 Difference Between Accounts Payable vs Notes Payable

-Accounts payable can be referred to as the amount of short term obligation which is owed to the supplier by the company with respect to the purchase of the goods or the services by the company from that supplier for which the amount has not been paid yet.
+Accounts payable can be referred to as the amount of short-term obligation which is owed to the supplier by the company with respect to the purchase of the goods or the services by the company from that supplier for which the amount has not been paid yet.
 The total of the entire amount owed to the supplier by the company is shown under the head current liability in the balance sheet of the company as Accounts payable.
 Accounts Payable vs Notes Payable in this, Companies should pay these debts within the due date in order to avoid the default.
-Accounts payable is an important aspect for the analysis of the stakeholder of the company as it reflects the purchasing mode of the company i e, if the figure of the accounts payable increases when compared with previous year’s figures then it shows that more purchases are made on the credit basis rather than on cash and vice versa.
+Accounts payable is an important aspect for the analysis of the stakeholder of the company as it reflects the purchasing mode of the company i.e if the figure of the accounts payable increases when compared with the previous year’s figures then it shows that more purchases are made on the credit basis rather than on cash and vice versa.

 Notes payable on the other hand can be referred to as the written promissory note to repay the amount borrowed from the lender that specifies the specific amount which is required to be paid at a future date or when demanded.
 When the funds are borrowed from the lender, then the liability is created by the maker of note where the amount of money along with the interest as applicable is mentioned along with the date of its repayment.
-The total of the entire amount against the notes payable is shown as short term liability in the balance sheet of company as notes payable is the dues are payable within next 12 months and is shown as long term liability in the balance sheet of company as notes payable is the dues are to be paid after 12 months.
+The total of the entire amount against the notes payable is shown as short term liability in the balance sheet of the company as notes payable is the dues are payable within the next 12 months and is shown as long term liability in the balance sheet of the company as notes payable is the dues are to be paid after 12 months.

 Head to Head Comparison Between Accounts Payable vs Notes Payable(Infographics)